2007–08 UMass Minutemen basketball team

 The 2007–08 UMass Minutemen basketball team represented the University of Massachusetts Amherst during the 2007–08 NCAA Division I men's basketball season.
 The Minutemen, led by third year head coach Travis Ford, played their home games at William D. Mullins Memorial Center and are members of the Atlantic 10 Conference.
-They finished the season 25-11, 10-6 in A-10 play to finish for third place.
+They finished the season 25–11, 10–6 in A-10 play to finish for third place.

+UMass reached the championship game of the 2008 NIT, where they lost to Ohio State.